gewarren/docs/docs/architecture/cloud-native/rest-grpc.md

 gRPC embraces another open-source technology called [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview) or Protobuf messages to send and receive data.
 Similar to a [WCF Data Contract](https://docs.microsoft.com/dotnet/framework/wcf/feature-details/using-data-contracts), Protobuf serializes structured data for systems to read and write.
 It reduces the overhead that human-readable formats like XML or JSON incur.

 Many object serialization techniques reflect across the structure of data objects at run-time.
 Protobuf requires you to define the structure up front with a platform-agnostic language (Protocol Buffer Language).
 Each definition is stored in a ".proto" file.
 Then using Protobuf compiler, "Proton," you generate client and server code for any of the supported platforms.
 The generated code is optimized for fast serialization/deserialization of data.
-At runtime, each message is wrapped in the strongly-typed service contract and serialized in a standard Protobuf representation.
+At runtime, each message is wrapped in the strongly typed service contract and serialized in a standard Protobuf representation.

 ## gRPC support in .NET